BestoGames/BestoNet/README.md

 ## Implementation Requirements

-### Essential Components
-1. **Frame Timing System**
-    - Requires precise frame length control
-    - Current implementation in IS uses a separate thread for accurate timing
+1. Frame Timing: Idol Showdown currently uses a separate thread as a timer.

-2. **State Management**
-    - Save/Load state system
-    - Requires deterministic game logic
-    - Recommendation: Avoid using byte[] with BinaryWriter/Reader due to inefficiency

-### Additional Systems Needed
-- **Spectator System**: Framework prepared with confirm frame input buffer
-- **Desync Detection**: Requires custom implementation
-- **Demo Recording**: Suggested implementation through confirmed input recording
-- **Game Synchronization**: Currently uses first 10 frames for basic synchronization
+2. Spectator: The current implementation contains a call to send confirmed frame inputs to a spectator buffer
+3. State management system: Deterministic game logic is required.
+For efficiency reasons, we recommend avoiding using byte[] with BinaryWriter/Reader

 ## Configuration